 Here are 11 ways to improve Dock to Stock processes, reduce costs and improve efficiency:

 1. Set Vendor Compliance Policies (VCP)

-These policies will help speed up processing of inbound receipts.
+These policies will help speed up the processing of inbound receipts.
 A VCP typically includes several criteria:

-- Agreed to technology formats: Have vendors commit to a standard set of technology including Advanced Shipping Notifications, Barcodes and Electronic Data Interchange.
+- Agreed to technology formats: Have vendors commit to a standard set of technology including Advanced Shipping Notifications, Barcodes, and Electronic Data Interchange (more about EDI below).

 - Designated freight carriers: Do not leave carrier selection up to the vendor.
 Vendors typically have little concern about cost or service and might be making a profit on shipping.

 - Packaging specifications: Be sure to include outer box specifications that protect from damage or act as a ship alone container.

 - External carton labeling: Require purchase order number, SKU number, description, your company information (name and address), number of cartons (identified as 1 of X, 2 of X, etc.).